acl-org/acl-2026/_pages/calls/industry_track.md

 ACL 2026 Industry Track in San Diego, CA, United States

-Conference: July 2-7, 2026
+Conference: July 2 - 7, 2026

-Paper submission deadline: Feb 14, 2026
+Paper submission deadline: February 14, 2026

-## BACKGROUND
+## Background

 Language technologies are an integral and critical part of our daily lives.
 Many of these applications have their roots in academic and industrial research laboratories where researchers invented a plethora of algorithms, benchmarked them against shared datasets and perfected their performance to provide plausible solutions to real-world applications.
 While a controlled laboratory setting is vital for a deeper scientific understanding of the problems underlying language technologies and the impact of algorithmic design choices on their performance, transitioning the technology to real-world industrial strength applications raises a different, yet challenging, set of technical issues.

 We acknowledge the challenges when adapting language technologies for building novel and robust real-world applications as the journey from theoretical research to practical deployment can be difficult.
 Challenges can include technical aspects of system deployment and optimizing for efficiency, making informed design choices or methodological considerations of incorporating human feedback, evaluation and oversight.
 To provide a forum to address these multifaceted issues, we are seeking submissions that not only dive into research but also demonstrate the application of systems in real-world scenarios, irrespective of whether they involve proprietary data.

-## TOPICS
+## Topics

 We invite submissions describing innovations and implementations in all areas of speech and natural language processing (NLP) technologies and systems that are relevant to real-word applications.
 The primary focus of this track is on papers that advance the understanding of, and demonstrate the effective handling of, practical issues related to the deployment of language processing or language generation technologies, including those of large language models, in non-trivial real-world systems, meaning: applications deployed for real-world use, i.e., outside controlled environments such as laboratories, classrooms or experimental crowd-sourced setups, also including applications that use NLP and/or speech technology, even if not state of the art in terms of research.
 There is no requirement that the system be made by a for-profit company, but the users of the system are most likely outside the NLP research community.